Romain-P/Guinness-Bot/README.md

     - Like the integrity of the client verified by the launcher
     - As well as packets hidden in the client.
   * The fact that dofus is launched with electron allows ankama to make futher integrity checks than before

+At this moment, the bot works fully on `Windows XP` up to `Windows 10`.

 ## Global Overview
 |                |Stack                        |Used for                         |